-Produced from the late nineteenth century at the Papeteries de Clairefontaine site and since 1930 by Exacompta.
-This activity accounts for 77% of the Group's consolidated revenue, making it a European leader in this field.
+Production began in the late nineteenth century at the Papeteries de Clairefontaine site and in 1930 at Exacompta.
+This activity accounts for over 68% of the combined revenue of these two business sectors, making it a European leader in this field.
 Notebooks, note pads, prints, envelopes, registers and diaries - over the past 30 years production has been extended to include filing items, fine art and craft accessories and calendars.
 The Group's expertise also facilitates a service offering in printing.

-Since 2014 the Group has worked to diversify its offer through the development of digital photos and associated services through the acquisition of Photoweb and Invaders Corp (Lalalab).
+Since 2014 the Group has worked to diversify its offer through the development of digital photos and associated services through the acquisition of Photoweb, Invaders Corp (Lalalab) and, most recently, Fizzer.
 It became a major player in the wrapping paper segment with the acquisition of Eurowrap in 2019.